 As a Diabetes Australia NDSS sub-agent, our pharmacy provides the highest level of diabetes care to our customers.

 Diabetes is a medical condition where there is a lack of insulin or no insulin action within the patient’s body.
 Where there is no action of insulin, then diabetes is known as type 1, and where there is reduced insulin or insulin resistance, this is known as type 2.

-People who may have diabetes would have the following symptoms, but these may NOT be conclusive, further examination and tests will have to be performed by your doctor for formal diagnosis.
-If you have the following symptoms then contact your doctor as early as you can, so that a formal health assessment can be carried out.
+People who may have diabetes would have the following symptoms, but these may NOT be conclusive, further medical examination and tests will have to be performed by your doctor for formal diagnosis.
+If you have the following medical symptoms then contact your doctor as early as you can, so that a formal health assessment can be carried out.

 Does the daily routine of organising your medications and pharmacy prescriptions take up too much of your valuable time?

 Try Webster-pak® … the safe, easy and convenient solution to medication packs.

 Many people face the daily routine of taking a number of pills and capsules in the right combinations, at the right time.

 Not only the elderly face this health issue, anyone taking multiple medications on a regular basis could benefit from a Webster-pak®.